mariuskimmina/Blog/content/blog/2022-06-05-Automated_Certificate_Management_in_CoreDNS.md

 setup such a forwarding server can be useful in restrictive environments where the port 853 may be blocked to prevent people from encrypting their DNS traffic.

+With the use of this new plugin, you can setup such a server and completly forget about it since the plugin will handle all certificates renewals for you.

 ```
 tls://.:8853 {
     tls acme {